 “What about your language, Nuraini?”
 Alex had asked then.
 “We don’t have an article on the site in Malay so far.
 You can write it in both languages.”

 And I knew why.
 I knew it was because such work was seen to be ‘stuff that white people do’, or ‘stuff that city slickers care about’.
-I was the first local Malaysian who volunteered with Ecoteer in the Perhentian Islands.
+Indeed, I was the first local Malay who volunteered with Ecoteer in the Perhentian Islands.